 It is important to understand that being deemed a psychological parent does not automatically entitle you to child custody or parenting time, but it does allow you the legal right to be awarded custody or parenting time.
 New Jersey Family Courts consider issues of child custody and child support based on the best interests of the child in question.
 Common factors which may determine the terms of your child custody agreement may include:

 - Ability of co-parents to communicate openly, coordinate schedules, etc.

 - Ability of each co-parent to provide a safe and secure home for the child

 - Ability of each co-parent to care for any special needs of the child

 - Much more

 Contact our Morristown Psychological Parents’ Rights Lawyers Today

 At Jacobs Berger, our psychological parents’ rights lawyers take pride in serving parents in local Morris County communities such as Morristown, Madison, Randolph, Denville, Dover, East Hanover, Rockaway, and all of Northern New Jersey.
 Our firm is built on the belief that divorce and family law disputes can and should be resolved amicably without potentially damaging litigation when possible.
 However, our team of qualified matrimonial law attorneys will not hesitate to aggressively defend our clients’ legal rights.
 We view every case we take as an opportunity to provide our clients with a blueprint for their family’s future.

-To speak with one of our experienced psychological parentage attorneys in a confidential and comprehensive case assessment, please contact us online or through our Morristown, NJ offices by calling (973) 718-7705 today.
+To speak with one of our experienced psychological parentage attorneys in a confidential and comprehensive Strategic Planning Session, please contact us online or through our Morristown, NJ offices by calling (973) 718-7705 today.